Skip to content

 Apart from the general lifetime issues of constructing objects on the stack, the allocated fiber stack size is likely too large for the caller stack and will lead to a stack overflow.

 Fiber are added to the scheduler automatically and start execution when the scheduler is run.
-You can disable this behavior by setting start to false during construction and manually starting the fiber when it is ready, also from another fiber:
+You can disable this behavior by setting start to modm::fiber::Start::Later during construction and manually starting the fiber when it is ready, also from another fiber:

 // fiber does not automatically start executing